Aloners: Plot

-Jina is the top employee at a call centre operating on behalf of a bank's credit card division and holds a tight workplace relationship with her boss – but despite her confident character, her mental health has been taking a toll, leading her to struggle interacting with others: besides her father's nonchalant response to her mother's passing, Jina's also recently had to formally renounce her inheritance, in a meeting presided by a lawyer who informed them that she changed her will just two years prior.
+Jina is the top employee at a call centre operating on behalf of a bank's credit card division and holds a tight workplace relationship with her boss – but despite her confident character, her mental health has been taking a toll, leading her to struggle interacting with others: besides her father's nonchalant response to her mother's death, Jina has also recently had to formally renounce her inheritance, in a meeting presided by a lawyer who informed them that she changed her will just two years prior.
 Spending most of her days withdrawn from society, Jina watches TV dramas in her apartment and mukbang videos during commutes or while eating out alone.

 One day, coming home from work, Jina notices a woman pacing in front of her apartment, talking to police officers.
-After inquiring as to why she's distressed, the woman scolds her for not noticing that a recent loud noise Jina heard some days prior was the sound of her neighbour getting crushed to death by a pile of adult magazines.
+After inquiring as to why she is distressed, the woman scolds her for not noticing that a recent loud noise Jina heard some days prior was the sound of her neighbour getting crushed to death by a pile of adult magazines.
 This confuses Jina, as she recalls him showing her a trick with a matchstick and a cigarette outside of his apartment shortly after he supposedly died.
 In the evening she eventually reads an illustrated article about his deadly misadventure on her phone.

 The following Monday Jina's boss, on orders from the human resources department of the company, asks her to train a new employee, who happens to be a young girl called Sujin.
-Despite a higher pay, Jina accepts reluctantly, both her and the boss knowing she's not a perfect fit for the task and that her indisposition to normal company affairs is lost performance.
+Despite a higher pay, Jina accepts reluctantly, both her and the boss knowing she is not a perfect fit for the task and that her indisposition to normal company affairs is lost performance.

 Sujin's training is indeed not without problems, as she's clumsy and overly dependant on Jina.
 She ends her first morning's shift while falling asleep and does not seem to develop a mindset apt to the workplace, struggling to hold conversations on the phone or answering to clients in an improper way.

 An irritated Jina starts avoiding her even more often than before after each shift, and as a result Sujin stops coming into work; Jina's boss is open to the possibility of her returning, but comments that any new development wouldn't probably change the fact that she is not going to be hired, being unable to pass her initial training.
 Jina eventually tosses Sujin's belongings in an office bin and disposes of her chair and headset.